NCAS-CMS/cfdm/docs/source/introduction.rst

 The cfdm package can

-* read field constructs from netCDF datasets,
+* read field constructs from netCDF and CDL datasets,

 * create new field constructs in memory,